DRep-Collective/Landing/docs/proposals/DRep-Ecosystem-Mapping-30-Mar-2025.md

 #### Proposal Description: Please provide a high-level description / abstract of the proposal (2500 words max).*
 ```
 With the creation, passing and ratification of the Cardano Constitution the community is now tasked with voting for proposals submitted by the others that drive the direction and improvements of the Cardano blockchain.
 To help make voting easier the governance delegated-representative (DRep) role has been created.
 This is role requires delegation from community members.
 Essentially delegates, in order to access their own staking rewards, must set their staked wallet to No Confidence, Abstain, Own Account (self-delegated) or delegate their wallet to a DRep.
 By delegating to a DRep the delegate has given the DRep voting power at a rate of 1 ADA = 1 vote.
 The ability to delegate whenever to whomever is considered a key characteristic of liquid democracy.
 Democracies can fail when constituents (i.e. ADA holders) are misinformed, or uninformed, and become, or are currently, closed off from broader delegation opportunities.
 This can have numerous impacts such as disenfranchisement, reduced participation and, at the extreme, centralization of power to the elites and privileged.
 Providing a bridge from delegate to DRep, from uninformed to informed, from unengaged to engaged, from voiceless to heard; these are all the areas this proposal intends to touch and solve by providing an opportunity to every ADA-holder to make an informed decision as to whom they wish to delegate to and for what causes.
 The processes of self-reporting intends to make transparent a DRep’s associations, actions, generalized drivers and other metrics allowing a drill-down filtering that aligns delgate to the DRep and vice-versa.
 DReps are in control of their data, minus any potential endorsements, and delegates are free to filter as desired.
 The end result is a delegate that is in control and can take necessary steps to be responsibly represented or may take on the role of DRep themselves.

+In addition to these features, this proposal seeks to provide benefits to DReps' through collective support of one another.
+These benefits include payments for DRep's who are part of the collective and demonstrate hard work and commitment to their role as a DRep, legal support for DRep's in various countries, and a place for open source research into governance.
+The proposal also seeks to create a way to collectivize DReps so that we may fight back against security threats.

+For more information on exactly how this proposal seeks to accomplish these things, please check the following links: https://github.com/cardano-foundation/CIPs/pull/1007 https://github.com/DRep-Collective https://docs.google.com/document/d/14lvftm5l3YGTdQRscImo1eEccHi1m-kPubsT1TANDiM/edit?usp=sharing https://dev-drep.vercel.app/ (Note CIP-148 on the website is now CIP-1007) https://www.youtube.com/@TheDRepCollective https://linktr.ee/drepforum
 ```

 #### Dependencies: Please list any key dependencies (if any) for this proposal?
 These can be internal or external to the proposal.*